 There aren’t as many scholarships for transfer students as there are for high school students which means you will be missing out on opportunities to get some free money for college.

 A lighter workload may seem like a benefit, especially if you are juggling several personal and work commitments.
 However, it may not fully prepare you for the amount of work required to handle the course work at a 4-year school.

 Is The 2+2 Program For You?

-The 2+2 program is also a great option if you need to boost your academic scores or you are looking for a way to ease the transition of leaving home and going off to 4-year college.
+The 2+2 program is also a great option if you need to boost your academic scores.
+Or, you are looking for a way to ease the transition of leaving home and going off to a 4-year college.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!